Become a Member of the Water Worx Team!

 - Demo and remove existing asphalt and concrete prior to utility construction.

-- Some out of town may be required.
+- Some out-of-town travel may be required.

 - Inspect, clean, maintain, and repair equipment, using mechanics' hand tools.
 Conduct before and after job inspections and report any concerns or malfunctions to supervisors.